-Whereas, God, in his omniscience, knows exactly what has happened here, and He will undoubtable deal finally with all the individuals involved.
+Whereas, God, in his omniscience, knows exactly what has happened here, and He will undoubtably deal finally with all the individuals involved.

 Possible solution without the cooperation of the Publisher

-Whereas, perhaps someone closely involved in the project, who knows the key players and knows the details of the history of this publication will have a preferable solution to what is proposed here.
+Whereas, perhaps someone who knows the key players and knows the details of the history of this publication will have a preferable solution to what is proposed here.

-Whereas, once a source of funding is found, then a search could be conducted for the right professional Bible publisher with state-of-the-art equipment, and with an expert team in place to complete the project (possibly including marketing and promotion).
-The project could then be, with the greatest care and counsel, contract to them.
+Whereas, once a source of funding is found, then a search could be conducted for the right professional publisher with state-of-the-art equipment, and with an expert team in place to complete the project (possibly including marketing and promotion).
+The project could then be contract to them.

-Whereas, the Bible Gateway website for the online version of the 1599 GENEVA BIBLE, Tolle Lege restoration, 2006, https://www.biblegateway.com, or https://www.biblegateway.com/passage/?search=matthew%201&version=GNV, is a possible model of near state-of-the-art high-end, online, digital/electronic publishing.
+Whereas, the Bible Gateway website for the online version of the 1599 GENEVA BIBLE, Tolle Lege restoration, 2006, https://www.biblegateway.com, is a possible model of near state-of-the-art high-end digital/electronic publishing.
 That would have to be confirmed by electronic publishing experts.
-The creators of that website might be available as consultants for a similar project.
+The creators of that website might be available as consultants for similar project.
 Such consultants could make the task of evaluating and deciding on an electronic publishing system and text coding much easier.
 They are using USX, the current favorite encoding for Bibles, https://github.com/ubsicap/dblvalidation/tree/c14989aa81d2add71dab7f2f5b5446c80924fb76/source/text/1.4.
 It is based on USFM, http://paratext.org/about/usfm.

 Whereas, perhaps the conversion service of a company like Scribe, https://scribenet.com/services/editing, could be useful.

-Whereas, a promising capability of high-end electronic publishing is its ability to bring hidden or buried text (footnotes, marginal notes, and cross-references) together with the Bible text in one location.
+Whereas, a promising capability of high-tech electronic publishing is its ability to bring hidden or buried text of footnotes (or marginal notes) and cross-references together with the Bible text in one location.
 The mechanism is to use interactive call-outs in the main text.
-When the reader clicks on the call-out it displays the hidden text, the footnote, or the cross-reference, together with the main text.
+When the reader clicks on the call-out it displays the footnote or the cross-reference at the location of the call-out.

-Whereas, it seems that enough scholarship remains to be done, that consideration might be given to endowing a professorship, a chair for the GENEVA BIBLE.
+Whereas, it seems that enough scholarship remains to be done, that consideration might be given to endowing a professorship, a chair in the GENEVA BIBLE.

-Whereas, it is hoped that someone will rescue this extraordinary Bible, the AUTHORIZED KING JAMES VERSION (London, 1672), with the notes from the GENEVA BIBLE, and insure that it will be properly published, and that it will be available to the Body of Christ in the future.
+Whereas, it is hoped that someone will rescue this extraordinary Bible, and insure that it will be properly published, and that it will be available to the Body of Christ in the future.

 Four alternative solutions with the cooperation of the Publisher

-Whereas, again, perhaps someone involved with the restoration, who knows the key players and history of the restoration will have a preferable solution to what is proposed here.
+Whereas, again, perhaps someone who knows the key players and history of the restoration will have a preferable solution to what is proposed here.

-Whereas, the first alternative solution would be for members of the "1599 Geneva Bible Restoration Project Advisory Board," http://www.genevabible.com/restored.php, to tactfully confront the Publisher with the fact that the Advisory Board and individual readers consider the 1599 GENEVA BIBLE restoration to be unsatisfactory.
+Whereas, the first alternative solution would be for members of the "1599 Geneva Bible Restoration Project" (http://www.genevabible.com/restored.php), to tactfully confront the Publisher with the fact that the Advisory Board and individual readers consider the 1599 GENEVA BIBLE restoration to be unsatisfactory.

 Whereas, confrontation would be best done face-to-face in a meeting.
 However, if logistics are a problem, then Skype, a conference call, etc. might be used.

-Whereas, it is suggested that the Publisher be confronted with all the errata found, item by item, and then be given an opportunity to complete the modernization.
+Whereas, it is suggested that the Publisher be confronted with all the discrepancies found, item by item, and then be given an opportunity to complete the modernization.

 Whereas, it is suggested that all communication by phone and in conference be recorded.

 Whereas, if it is announced beforehand that all communication will be recorded, then this could change the whole tenure of proceedings.
 It would eliminate much irrationality, forced reasoning, and worthless debate.
 This, of course, saves time and energy.

-Whereas, on the other hand, if the "Defense" were to know that phone calls and conferences will be recorded, might refuse to attend.
+Whereas, on the other hand, if the "Defense" were to know that phone calls and conferences will be recorded it might cause some to refuse to attend.
 This could be taken as a sign that their position is indefensible.
-Then their refusal could be used against them.
+Their refusal could then be used against them.

 Whereas, the Publisher should be held responsible for the successful completion of the limited modernization project begun in 2004, and for the updating of any subsequent printings.
 Future printings should be completed to the highest standards of Bible publishing.

 Whereas, again, a completed limited modernization is defined to be modernization of spelling, typography, page design, and book design only.
-No changes are to be made in text, grammar, interpretation, or in the Source Document content, except correction of all known errors in the Source Document.
+No changes are to be made in text, grammar, interpretation, or in the Source Document content, except all known errors in the Source Document should be corrected.

-Whereas, should the Publisher cooperate in completing the limited modernization, then proofreading will be a major issue.
+Whereas, should the Publisher cooperating in completing the limited modernization, then proofreading will be a major issue.

 Whereas, "1599 Geneva Bible, Tolle Lege Press Restoration, Fourth Printing, 2008, Probable Errata Listing (June 30, 2014, revised August 15, 2014, revised September 4, 2015)" was developed from personal study only.
 It was not a formal proofreading.
-Practically all the errors found were in the 2008 printing itself.
-So it does not include errors that might exist between the Source Document and the 2008 printing.
+The errors found were in the 2008 printing itself.
+So it does not include all discrepancies that might exist between the Source Document and the 2008 printing.

 Whereas, a completed limited modernization should include a professional proofreading, word-for-word, of the Source Document against the modernized edition, even if this had been done previously, because the current "restoration" shows evidence of not having been completely proofread.
 See the Errata listing for details.

 Whereas, professional proofreading is a major expense in publishing.
-As a rule of thumb, proofreading makes up about one third of the cost of the composition.
+As a rule of thumb, proofreading makes up about one third of the cost of the composition of most documents.
 It is estimated that a professional proofreading of a new edition against the Source Document would cost a minimum of $60,000.